AnuragTummapudi/ENSwap-Identity/ETHGLOBAL_SUBMISSION.md

 ENSwap represents a significant step forward in combining decentralized identity with DeFi functionality.
 By creating a reputation-based trading system, we're building trust in the decentralized ecosystem while maintaining the core principles of Web3.

-The project demonstrates technical excellence, innovative thinking, and practical utility - making it a strong contender for the ETHGlobal hackathon.
+The project demonstrates technical excellence, innovative thinking, and practical utility - showcasing the future of Web3 identity and finance integration.

 ---